ReScience/ReScience-submission/article/Larisch-2018.md

           dw/dt = deltaW :min=0.0"""
 ```

-As for the neuron model, the equations for the spiking learning are defined by strings of the differential equations.
+As for the neuron model, the equations for the STDP learning are defined by strings of the differential equations.
 The 'ltdTerm' describes the $LTD_{Term}$ and the 'ltpTerm' the $LTP_{Term}$.
-Variables of the pre- or post-synaptic neuron, they are define in the neuron model, can be addressed with the prefix 'pre.', respectively 'post.'.
+Variables of the pre- or post-synaptic neuron, defined in the neuron model, can be addressed with the prefixes 'pre.' and 'post.', respectively.
 With the 'if w>wMin' statement in the 'ltdTerm', the weight only decreases if the weight is above the lower bound.
-In the 'ltpTerm' a analogous term is implement to avoid, that weights exceeds the upper bound.
+In the 'ltpTerm' a analogous term is implemented to avoid, that weights exceed the upper bound.
 The parameters are defined in a string, analogous to the parameters of the neuron model.
 Therefore, the parameter 'urefsquare' is the homeostatic reference parameter $u^{2}_{ref}$.
-The learning rates $A_{LTD}$ and $A_{LTP}$ are 'aLTD', respectively 'aLTP'.
+The learning rates $A_{LTD}$ and $A_{LTP}$ are 'aLTD' and 'aLTP', respectively.
 And the threshold $\theta_{-}$ is defined by 'thetaLTD' and $\theta_{+}$ by 'thetaLTP'.
-The parameter 'transmit' is zero or one, dependent if the synaptic current for the experiment should transmit or not.
+The parameter 'transmit' is either zero or one, if the synaptic current for the experiment should either transmit or not.

 ``` python